Textualize/textual-plotext/README.md

 The demo app includes many of the examples shown in the Plotext README.

-## Performance considerations

-Because your `plot` method will be called each time the plot needs to be rendered (if the widget's size changes, for example), it's best to do as little processing as possible in the method.
-If you want to create your plotting widget so that it gathers up and processes the data it wants to show do *not* do this inside `plot`; instead consider doing it inside the widget's `on_mount` method (perhaps making use of the [Textual worker API](https://textual.textualize.io/guide/workers/) to gather the data in the background).

-In other words: only use the `plot` method to configure and declare the plot, don't do any other work in there.

 ## Longer example

 For a longer example of how to use the `PlotextPlot` widget, take a look at